Mind Ninja

 In general the game can be played on a board of any size and shape.

-The online version of Mind Ninja played on igGameCenter uses hexagonal board.
+The online version of Mind Ninja played on igGameCenter uses a hexagonal board.

 Initial steps

-The board begins empty.
+The board starts out empty.
 Before the actual play four preparation steps are performed:

 1. Bidding for the right to choose a pattern.